 The European Travel Information and Authorisation System (ETIAS) is a new initiative by the European Union aimed at improving border security and managing the flow of visitors.
 Similar to the U.S. ESTA (Electronic System for Travel Authorization), ETIAS will require non-EU citizens from visa-exempt countries to obtain travel authorisation before entering the Schengen Area.

-Who Needs to Apply for ETIAS?
+Who needs to apply for ETIAS?

 ETIAS is mandatory for citizens of visa-exempt countries, such as the United Kingdom, who plan to travel to any of the 30 European countries within the Schengen Area.
 This includes our popular walking holiday destinations such as Italy, Austria, Switzerland, Spain, France, Romania and Portugal.